algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 **Scoring Mechanism**

   - **Reaching a Home**: Each time Frogger successfully reaches a home, players score points.
-Bonus points are awarded for reaching a home with a female frog or a fly present.
+The score increases with each home reached.
   - **Time Bonus**: Players receive additional points based on the amount of time left on the timer after reaching a home.
   - **Progression**: Completing all homes resets the level with increased difficulty, including faster-moving vehicles and more erratic river obstacles.